-Editor’s Note: To say that this past week has been an especially hard one is an understatement — particularly for our Black friends, family, neighbors, and readers.
-We have always done our best on this site to be inclusive in different ways: by amplifying diverse voices and sharing perspectives from diverse moms and women; promoting gifts from Black-owned shops and restaurants in our gift guides, as well as gifts that support vulnerable communities; discussing issues impacting non-white communities as it relates to food; and sharing authentic recipes from different cultures.
+Editor’s Note: We have always done our best on this site to be inclusive in different ways: By amplifying diverse voices and sharing perspectives from diverse moms and women; promoting gifts from diverse shops and companies in our gift guides, as well as gifts that support vulnerable communities; discussing issues impacting non-white communities as it relates to food; and sharing authentic recipes from different cultures.

 As Michael Twitty wrote in The Cooking Gene: A Journey Through African American Culinary History in the Old South, “Food, racism, power, and justice are linked.
 What I’m trying to do is dismantle culinary nutritional imperialism and gastronomic white supremacy with one cup of zobo made from hibiscus, one bowl of millet salad with groundnuts and dark green vegetables, and one piece of injera at a time.”